 Thank you for supporting Camfed’s work with your generous regular donations.
 Your valuable gift is helping us provide long-term support to girls and young women in Africa.

 If you have any questions about your order or about our work, we would love to hear from you.
 Please email email@example.com or call 415-963-4489.

 Please print or save this message for your personal records.
 You can use this page as a receipt for tax purposes.

-Notice how this thank you letter is specific to the disaster that I wanted to help.
+Notice how this thank you letter is specific to the disaster the donor wished to help.
 Plus, there is a testimonial from a disaster victim.
-I did not receive a mailed letter from this organization but did receive a phone call later to thank me again.
-Nice touch!
+That testimonial makes a huge impression on a donor.
+It takes the disaster from an amorphous event to the effect on a single person.

 Thank you for your gift of $___.
 Convoy of Hope has deployed trucks and teams to Joplin, Mo.
 "Our prayers go out to the families in Joplin who lost loved ones, homes and businesses, says Hal Donaldson.
 Because of friends like you, Convoy of Hope was able to immediately deploy teams and emergency relief supplies to aid victims of these massive storms.
 Thank you!